Prag8855/aab/content/tools/health-insurance-calculator.md

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}

-You should also try Feather's [health insurance recommendation tool](/out/feather-calc).
-It's even better.
+You can also try Feather's [health insurance recommendation tool](/out/feather-calc).

 ## Cost of German health insurance